Thermo Fisher (NYSE:TMO): A classic blue-chip health stock for the rest of the 2020s

 Thermo Fisher’s potential market size has tripled in 10 years from $80bn to $240bn, all because of all the acquisitions it has made.
 Among them, genetic tester Life Technologies, contract manufacturer Pantheon, and clinical research services provider PPD.
 These 3 cost just over $37bn between them.

-In the long term, Thermo Fisher is targeting 7-9% long-term revenue growth targeted and 60-75% of capital anticipated to be deployed to M&A. Thermo Fisher has a solid ESG element, not just because it is a healthcare company but because of its emission reduction efforts.
+In the long term, Thermo Fisher is targeting 7-9% long-term revenue growth and 60-75% of capital anticipated to be deployed to M&A. Thermo Fisher has a solid ESG element, not just because it is a healthcare company but because of its emission reduction efforts.
 It has cut Scope 1 & 2 emissions by 25% and aims for Net Zero by 2050.

 Short-term difficulties but the long-term story is still in tact

-Thermo Fisher is in far from a perfect state right now.
-After a unprecedented bull run in the life sciences industry, it is seeing more cautious spending by its clients – particularly in China.
-It is also suffering from bearish investor sentiment towards biotech companies due to equity market conditions generally as well as concern over the impact of weight-loss drugs Wegovy and Ozempic.
+The company suffered from bearish investor sentiment towards biotech companies due to equity market conditions generally as well as concern over the impact of weight-loss drugs Wegovy and Ozempic.
 Reduce obesity and you may well reduce the incidence of health problems that make many health companies money.
+Trump’s tariffs added another spanner into the works.

 A chance to grab a bargain?